airwallex/airwallex-payment-ios/README.md

 session.applePayOptions = [[AWXApplePayOptions alloc] initWithMerchantIdentifier:@"Merchant Identifier"];
 ```

-> Please note that Apple Pay only supports `AWXOneOffSession` at the moment.
-We'll add support for recurring payment sessions in the future.

 #### Customize Apple Pay

 You can customize the Apple Pay options to restrict it as well as provide extra context.
 For more information, please refer to the `AWXApplePayOptions.h` header file.